hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/4-settle_system.rst

 #.
 Classical Energy Minimization
         * Will try to optimize the psotion of atoms using the supplied molecular mechanics parameters e.g. bond-length, angle, van-der-waal etc
 #.
 Thermalisation
         * Kinetic energy or say the dynamics of the atoms increased step-wise
 #.
 Equilibration Run
-        * Allowing the system to breathe for 100 ps
+        * Allowing the system to breathe for 100 ps, more precisely no restraint!
 #.
 SQM-MM Energy Minimization
         * A part of the system treated with Semi-Empirical Method, rest of the system still under the classical ff
 #.
 QM-MM Energy Minimization
         * A part of interest uses QM and rest is still under classical ff

+We have used a script to automtise the above step.
+If you are following these steps for the first time, do not run this script blindly.
+Be aware that it depends on the system to system, how much and which equilibration you need.
+Especially for a completely user-build system, unlike a crystal structure you need extra equiliration time.

 Here is the content of the :file:`tutorial/metadata/system/2-tleap.in`